Canandaigua Lake 9 Element Plan Addendum

 The Canandaigua Lake 9E Addendum Status

 The first step to the 9E Addendum is to complete the non-point source pollution watershed model to estimate nutrient and sediment loading to the lake.
 Our watershed area is large and the factors affecting loads are very complex.
 Therefore, the watershed model provides a very rough estimate of loading.
 The power of the model is really in assessing relative load reductions from different management practices in the watershed.
 We have partnered with Dr. Todd Walter, Dr. Scott Steinschneider, and their PhD student Mahnaz Sepehrmanesh to complete the watershed model.
-We are in the final stages of having a draft of these results complete.
-Once the model is complete for current conditions, we will hold a meeting to review the results and get feedback on best management practice scenarios for the next phase of modeling.
+We presented the modeling results for current conditions at the first public presentation (see below).
+We are working on modeling management practices and scenarios.

 Stay Up to Date and Send Us Your Comments